Holly Barker Soaks Up Some Sun In A Gorgeous Pink Bikini At The Beach

 Holly Barker returned to Instagram on Monday to share a stunning new upload with her adoring fans.
-The model looked drop dead gorgeous as she spent some time at the beach.
+The model looked drop-dead gorgeous as she spent some time at the beach.

 In the sexy shot, Holly looked smoking hot while wearing a bright pink bikini.
 The top fit tightly around her ample bust and featured a low cut neckline that flashed her colossal cleavage.
 The garment also exposed her toned arms and shoulders.

-The matching bikini bottoms were cut high on her curvy hips and hugged her tiny waist snugly while putting her round booty and long, lean legs on full display in the process.
+The matching bikini bottoms were cut high on her curvy hips and hugged her tiny waist snugly while putting her round booty and long, lean legs on full display.
 Her flat tummy and rock-hard abs could also be seen in the shot.
-She accessorized the style with a chain around her neck.
+She accessorized with a simple chain around her neck.

 Holly posed with her feet in the sand and one knee bent as she soaked up the sun.
-She arched her back and placed both of her hands in her hair while closing her eyes and tilting her face towards the sky.
+She arched her back and placed both of her hands in her hair while she kept her eyes closed and tilted her face towards the sky.
 In the background, a clear blue sky and rolling ocean waves could be seen.

-Holly wore her long, blond hair parted to the side.
-She styled the golden locks in voluminous waves that fell down her back and tumbled over her shoulder.
+Holly wore her long, blond hair parted to the side and styled the golden locks in voluminous waves that fell down her back and tumbled over her shoulder.

 She also opted for a full face of makeup in the pic.
 The glam look appeared to consist of mascara-covered lashes and black eyeliner, as well as smoky eye shadow and sculpted brows.

-She looked to complement her sun kissed skin with bronzed blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, forehead, and under eyes.
+She looked to complement her sun-kissed skin with bronzed blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, forehead, and under eyes.
 She seemed to complete the application with pink gloss on her full lips.

 Holly’s 898,000-plus followers didn’t hesitate to share their love for the snap.
 The post garnered more than 2,000 likes within the first two hours after it was published to her account.
 Fans also swarmed the comments section to leave over 240 messages.